TQNL/Shop-n-Trade/README.md

 ## Managing the Shop

-- **First Click**: Unlocks the shop, allowing inventory and settings management.
+- **First Click**: Unlocks the shop, allowing inventory management or even destroying the shop.
 The shop updates automatically with any changes in the container.
 - **Second Click**: Collects profits and waste items.
 Destroy the shop if you want to.
 - **Third Click**: Relocks the shop, or it auto-relocks when the shopkeeper leaves the area.